Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Evaluation Metrics

 \begin{itemize}[leftmargin=10pt, itemsep=1pt,topsep=10pt] \item \textbf{Segment-Misclassification Rate (SMR):} defined as the fraction of all query-source pairs that were misclassified.
 This serves as a global error rate.
 Values range from $0$ (perfect retrieval) to $1$ (complete failure).

 \item \textbf{Global False-Positive Rate (FPR):} defined as the share of the total dataset incorrectly predicted as links.
 A high FPR indicates a system prone to ``over-generating'' candidate links.

 \item \textbf{Global False-Negative Rate (FNR):} defined as the share of the total dataset that contains true links missed by the system.
-A high FNR indicates that genuine intertextual references are remaining undiscovered.
+A high FNR indicates that genuine intertextual references remain undiscovered.

 \end{itemize}